 Carrying forward units

-If you achieve more than 21 verifiable units in one year, and have achieved 19 non-verifiable units, you can carry forward up to 21 verifiable units to the next CPD year.
+If you achieve more than 21 verifiable units in one year, you can carry forward up to 21 verifiable units to the next CPD year.
 An example of when this might happen is if you have been studying intensively for an MBA or another qualification.
 You cannot carry forward any non-verifiable units.